 Are you preparing for a half marathon?
 I’m sure you know that your shoes are one of the most important parts of preparation.

 Choosing the wrong pair can significantly hamper your performance.
-But, selecting the right shoe for you can spur you on to achieve personal record times.
+Selecting the right shoe, on the other hand, can spur you on to achieve personal record times.

 If you’re looking at buying a new pair of shoes for the occasion, we’ve reviewed some of the best running shoes for half marathons.